-- Week 3 Review I: How to write a literature review on a genetical topic: Discussion under the following headings: Topic / focus Structure of review, themes, progression of ideas, literature survey, search databases, references. - Week 3/4 Review II: Discussion of the review topic assigned to each student review with the supervisors, under the headings listed above.
-This is arranged by the supervisor / student at their mutual convenience. - Week 6 Review III: Meeting with supervisor to discuss the review structure produced by the student - and to decide on the paper/review for the Field-Trip presentation.
-This meeting is arranged by the supervisor / student at their mutual convenience.
+Week 3 Review I: How to write a literature review on a genetical topic: Discussion under the following headings: Topic / focus - Structure of review, themes, progression of ideas, literature survey, search databases, references.

-- Weeks 4 Genetic Analysis I: How to design and perform a genetic analysis of a biological phenomenon: How to design and perform a genetic analysis of a biological phenomenon will be discussed, using Saccharomyces cersvisiae as an example, one of the most versatile and sophisticated model organisms for such analysis.
-Discussion will be based on the review article: The art and design of genetic screens: yeast .
-Susan L Forsburgh Nature Reviews: 2: 659). - Wild-type phenotype, mutant phenotypes & Müllers morphs; - Mutagenesis type of mutagens, chemical, (many & mutations types), Tn, homology-based (homology-based integration), antisense, PCR, CRISPR etc - Forward and reverse genetic analysis - Mutants how many genes ? dominant/recessive, complementation, epistasis - Genetic networks: Supressor analysis, Synthetic lethal; Epistasis. - Weeks 5 Genetic Analysis II: How to design and perform a genetic analysis of a biological phenomenon (see description week 24). - Weeks 6 Genetic Analysis III: How to design and perform a genetic analysis of a biological phenomenon (see description week 24). - Week 7 Genetic Analysis IV: How to design and perform a genetic analysis of a biological phenomenon Discussion of genetic analysis in the most commonly used model organisms under headings such as history; why has research in that organism become preeminent; advantages and disadvantages of each model organism; technologies used; areas of biology in which research in this model organism has made a major contribution and why; biological phenomena.
-Discussion is moderated by PI's expert in these organisms and can be based on the series of Nature reviews: "The art and design of the genetic screen" in bacteria, yeast, Drosophila, C. elegans, Mouse, Arabdopsis, Maize, zebrafish, mammalian cell culture Nature Reviews. - Week 10 Mathematical Genetics I Networks/graph theory - Week 11 Mathematical Genetics II Game theory: Evolution of co-operation/altruism. - Week 12 Mathematical Genetics III Bayesian statistics. - Week 14 Mathematical Genetics IV Assignment Feedback - Week 24-26: How to make an oral presentation: Discussion of how to prepare a talk, focusing on the topic, judging your audience, slide preparation and the general do's and don'ts of preparing and giving an oral presentation.
+- Week 3/4 Review II: Discussion of the review topic assigned to each student review with the supervisors, under the headings listed above.
+This is arranged by the supervisor / student at their mutual convenience. - Week 6 Review III: Meeting with supervisor to discuss the review structure produced by the student and to decide on the paper/review for the Field-Trip presentation.
+This meeting is arranged by the supervisor / student at their mutual convenience. - Weeks 4 Tutorial 1.
+(TBC) - Weeks 5 Tutorial 2.
+(TBC) - Weeks 6 Tutorial 3.
+(TBC) - Week 7 Tutorial 4.
+(TBC) - Week 10 Mathematical Genetics I Networks/graph theory - Week 11 Mathematical Genetics II Game theory: Evolution of co-operation/altruism. - Week 12 Mathematical Genetics III Bayesian statistics. - Week 14 Mathematical Genetics IV Assignment Feedback - Week 24-26: How to make an oral presentation: Discussion of how to prepare a talk, focusing on the topic, judging your audience, slide preparation and the general do's and don'ts of preparing and giving an oral presentation.
 Discussion will be centred on "Giving a seminar: Suggestions fo Graduate Students" by John Roth. - 8.
 Learning Outcomes: Students will have the following skills: (1) to research and write a scientific literature review; (2) to research, prepare and give a scientific oral presentation; (3) to design and perform a genetic analysis of a biological phenomenon; (4) to choose an appropriate model organism in which to study specific biological phenomena; (5) to perform mathematical genetic analysis. - 9.
-Recommended Reading List: Genetic analysis tutorials will be based on The art and design of genetic screens: yeast.
-Susan L Forsburgh Nature Reviews: 2: 659, and on the other review in The art and design of genetic screens series on E. coli, Filamentous fungi, Drosophila, C. elegans, zebrafish, Arabdopsis, Maize, Mammalian cell culture and mouse.
+Recommended Reading List: Reading material for tutorials 1-4 will be presented during the first tutorial.

 How to make a scientific presentation will be based on "Giving a seminar: Suggestions for Graduate Students" by John Roth.
-Reading material for the Mathematical genetics tutorials will be presented during the firsts tutorial. - 10.
-Assessment Details: 70% Written review, 4,000 words (deadline, Friday of week 19, January 5th);
+Reading material for the Mathematical genetics tutorials will be presented during the first tutorial.

+10. Assessment Details: 70% Written review, 4,000 words (deadline, Friday of week 19, January 3rd);